Mario54/smooch-parse-cloud/README.md

 ## Why use this module?
 The Smooch Cloud Code module offers a way to easily:
-- Generate JWTs needed to securely interact with Smooch's REST API
+- Generate JWTs needed to securely interact with Smooch's SDKs and REST API
 - Share Parse user properties with Smooch user properties

 Going forward, it is assumed that you already have a Parse Cloud Code application.
 If you don't have one, follow the instructions [here](https://parse.com/docs/cloudcode/guide#command-line) to create one.